About Emily

 Smith describes the Nolan women as being made of “thin invisible steel”—while these women appear to be fragile, they are strong and are the glue that holds the family together.
 Francie is faced with hardship, but she has the ability to find the tools within and around her to live a fulfilling life full of magic, whimsy, and wonder (hence the title).

-Like Francie, I was also figuring out how to navigate a world filled with cruel and difficult obstacles; and, like Francie, I was able to use books, story-telling, and my self-protective invisible steel as aids to help me get through it all.
+Like Francie, I was also figuring out how to navigate a world filled with difficult obstacles; and, like Francie, I was able to use books, story-telling, and my self-protective invisible steel as aids to help me get through it all.
 Francie’s character and her story helped me perceive myself as resourceful and make sense of my own experiences as an adolescent, unraveling the truths of my inner world and the realities of the real world.

 Trauma leaves us feeling out of touch with ourselves and our innate wisdom.
 I hope to guide you in discovering your own invisible steel; your own resilience and compassion for yourself and the many parts of you that deserve to be nurtured, held, and celebrated.